 Municipal water conservation, efficiency and productivity (CEP) planning helps communities assess their current water use, its impact on aquatic environments and municipal infrastructure, and identify opportunities to provide for a more sustainable water future.
 CEP plans generally include a water use profile for the community, a target for future use, a summary of CEP efforts to date, and evaluation of proposed actions, an action plan, and a monitoring and evaluation plan.

-While drafting a CEP plan is not strictly necessary to implementing any of the other tools on this site, they can be valuable to help structure your efforts towards improving water conservation, efficiency and productivity.
+While drafting a CEP plan is not strictly necessary to implement any of the other tools on this site, they can be valuable to help structure your efforts towards improving water conservation, efficiency and productivity.

 Water recovery, reclamation, reuse and recycling:

 According to the PolisProject for Ecological Governance, more than two thirds of municipal water use does not require drinking quality water.
-Reusing or recycling water for uses like flushing toilets, outdoor irrigation, or industrial use can provide savings of up to 50 per cent of water use.
+Reusing or recycling water for uses like flushing toilets, outdoor irrigation, or industrial use can provide savings of up to 50 percent of water use.
 Even more significant savings can be achieved with system-wide reuse programs.